AmruthBellala/Calculate_Age/README.md

 ## Sample usage of the program
 ```
 $ python calculate.py
-    input your name: techies
+    input your name: techie
     input your age: 24
-    XYZ's age is 24 years or 298 months or 9069 days
+    techie's age is 24 years or 298 months or 9069 days
 ```

 ## *Author Name*